kyungchullee/kyungchullee.github.io/_pages/about.md

 profile:
   align: right
   image: image1.png
-  image_cicular: true # crops the image to make it circular
+  image_cicular: false # crops the image to make it circular

 social: true  # includes social icons at the bottom of the page